LittleJustices/Rustball/ROLLSYNTAX.md

 The dice operators need to come after a dicepool on the left and be followed by an argument on the right, like 4d6k3 (roll 4d6, keep highest 3).
 The result of a dice operation is another, modified dicepool, so you can chain them together as much as you like.
 All dice operators are written as a letter, and most allow you to further specify their behavior with optional extra letters.
 For example, "r" by default rerolls dice showing the specified number(s) once and replaces the old result with the new, while "rr" rerolls recursively, i.e. if you get the same result again, you keep rerolling until you get a different one.

-Conversions are notated the same way as dice operators but don't take an argument to their right, as their behavior is generally predefined.
+Conversions are notated the same way as other dice operators but don't take an argument to their right, as their behavior is generally predefined.

 #### Quick Reference